AllureOfTheStars/Allure/GameDefinition/PLAYING.md

                 0--9           pick a new hero leader anywhere in the dungeon

-Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the ESC key.
+Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.
-Some of the game modes are experimental multiplayer modes or feature multiple computer players (allied or not).
+All but the campaign and skirmish game modes are experimental and feature multiple human or computer players (allied or not).
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.

                 keys           command
                 CTRL-x         save and exit